 Most of the walk is shady and either through dry forest or rainforest, making this a good option when it’s a bit warmer and sunny.

-3. LYREBIRD FALLS WALK | GIBRALTAR RANGE
+3. LYREBIRD FALLS TRACK | GIBRALTAR RANGE

 BASIC TRAIL INFO

-Distance: 2.2km return
+DISTANCE: 2.2km return

-Time: 1.5 hours
+TIME: 1.5 hours

 We did this walk the day we left Gibraltar as we were going via Glen Innes anyway and Boundary Falls is on the way.